 These are some of the questions which will be addressed during the day, through invited talks, selected presentations as well as panel discussions.

-To discuss solutions connecting the different components of the learning ecosystem of health, the Forum’s Programme Committee is welcoming submissions from industry (start-ups and SMEs, and large companies) and academia in areas related to:
+The programme includes a discussion on solutions connecting the different components of the learning ecosystem of health, from industry (start-ups and SMEs, and large companies) and academia in areas related to:

 - Health data collection technologies (hardware and software) focusing on healthy citizens and/or patients in the post-treatment phase